BrianENguyen/blog.brianenguyen.com/content/blog/starting-my-workout-journey.md

 ---
 title: Starting My (Serious) Workout Journey
 date: 2024-05-11T15:00:00
-description: This year marks my journey in taking fitness serious and achieving my life-long goals
+description: This year marks my journey in taking fitness seriously and achieving my life-long goals
 ---

 # Starting My (Serious) Workout Journey

 I've always been active working out, but a big problem is that I never bothered to learn the in's and outs of fitness.
 This includes proper exercises and nutrition.
-I would do my workout routine, eat whatever I want, and that's it.
+I would perform my workout routine, eat whatever I wanted, and that's it.
 This resulted in never fully achieving the weight and body I wanted.
 I was always stagnant in having the same body for years.
-This, however, changed recently
+This, however, changed recently.

 ## The Motivation